Asymptotic fluctuations of representations of the unitary groups: Representations and random matrices with non-commuting entries

-The remainder of this section can be skipped during a first reading.
-Unlike in the case of the Lie algebra $\mathfrak{u}(n)$, there is no obvious canonical choice of the matrix structure on its dual $\mathfrak{u}(n)\gwia$.
-In Section \ref{subsec:random-matrices-and-spectral-measure} this structure was chosen based on a bilinear form $\langle A,B\rangle=\Tr A^T B$.
+Unlike in the case of the Lie algebra $\uu(n)$, there is no obvious canonical choice of the matrix structure on its dual $\uu(n)\gwia$.
+In Section \ref{subsec:matrix-structure-1}, this structure was chosen based on a bilinear form $\langle A,B\rangle=\Tr A^T B$.
 One can argue however, that a bilinear form $\langle A,B\rangle=\Tr A B$ would be equally natural.
-This new way of choosing the matrix structure on $\mathfrak{u}(n)\gwia$ would have some advantages: for example the coadjoint action of $U(n)$ on it corresponds to the usual adjoint action on $\M_n(\C)$ (without the somewhat artificial complex conjugation).
+This new way of choosing the matrix structure on $\uu(n)\gwia$ would have some advantages: for example the coadjoint action of $U(n)$ on it corresponds to the usual adjoint action on $\M_n(\C)$ (without the somewhat artificial complex conjugation).
 With respect to this new convention, representation $\rho$ viewed as a matrix becomes

-Matrices \eqref{eq:reps-as-a-matrix} and \eqref{eq:reps-as-a-matrixA} differ just by transposition.
+Matrices \eqref{eq:reps-as-a-matrix} and \eqref{eq:reps-as-a-matrixA} differ just by transposition with respect to the first leg, also known as \emph{partial transpose}.
 The advantage of the notation \eqref{eq:reps-as-a-matrix} is that it coincides with the notation of \v{Z}elobenko \cite{Zelobenko73} which will be useful later on in the calculation of the spectral measure.

-The calculation of the spectral measure of \eqref{eq:reps-as-a-matrixA} can be done by the analogous methods to those of \v{Z}elobenko \cite{Zelobenko73}; the only difference is that instead of considering the tensor product with the canonical representation one should consider the tensor product with the contragradient one.
-An analogue of Lemma \ref{lem:invariance-of-moments} holds true also in this case which shows that, in fact, for the purposes of this article it does not really matter which of the two definitions is being used.
+The calculation of the spectral measure of \eqref{eq:reps-as-a-matrixA} can be done by the analogous methods to those of \v{Z}elobenko \cite{Zelobenko73}; the only difference is that instead of considering the tensor product with the canonical representation, one should consider the tensor product with the contragradient one; one obtains in this way a formula slightly different from the one from Proposition \ref{prop:estimate-zelobenko}.
+This shows that, in fact, for the purposes of this article the two different definitions yield the same results.